becem-gharbi/nuxt-fcm/README.md

 [![License][license-src]][license-href]
 [![Nuxt][nuxt-src]][nuxt-href]

 A Nuxt 3 module for integrating Firebase Cloud messaging.
-Based on Firebase JS SDK for client side and Firebase Admin SDK for server side.
+This module is based on Firebase JS SDK for client app and Firebase Admin SDK for app server.

 ## Features

 - ✔️ Listen to messages via `$fcm` helper
-- ✔️ Topic related operations via `useFcmTopic` composable
+- ✔️ Send & subscribe & unsubscribe from topics via `useFcmTopic` composable
-  - Send messages to a topic
-  - Subscribe to a topic
-  - Unsubscribe from a topic

 ## Quick Setup